BIM design philosophy

 - The economic unit is the seat, or the token, per month.

-A sixth — version lock (Revit 2025 cannot open in 2024) — is arguably the most effective lock-in mechanism ever shipped in AEC software.
+A sixth — version lock, where a file saved in one software release cannot open in an earlier release of the same product — is arguably the most effective lock-in mechanism in wide use in AEC software.
 The flat-file BIM substrate refuses each of these by construction.

 What the substrate is